Trips and Itineraries for Darjing

 The Mountain Trails Part - VII - Rimbik-ed and Partied!

-Top Places To Visit 104 Spots
+Top Places To Visit in Darjing 104 Spots

 One of the most important attractions in West Bengal, this is around 12 kilometres from Darjeeling and is a point 2555 metres above sea level.
 The Tiger Hill is famous for the rare views at dawn.
 The only condition if you want to enjoy this enthralling experience is that you have to be awake and ready by 4AM in the morning.
 You go straight to the Tiger Hill before the sun comes out and take the last views of the snow capped Kanchenjunga Peak.
 As soon as the sun comes out, the color of the sbow turns absolutely red and a little later Orange and then turns to Golden which again cpmes back to white when the sun is completely up.
 This natural show of lights is extra ordinary and is a visual treat.
 Starting your day to something like this is complete bliss.
 You can come to this place at anytime of the year except for monsoons and deep winters as the climate is extremely uncomfortable at this time.